AllenLiu8888/ready-set-hire/README.md

 - `useCallback` - Performance optimization
 - Context API - Cross-component state sharing (when needed)

-## 🤖 AI Usage Statement

-This project incorporates AI technologies in the following ways:

-- **AI Question Generation**: The system can automatically generate interview questions based on job roles and requirements using AI services
-- **Speech-to-Text**: Utilizes browser-based speech recognition APIs to convert candidate voice responses into text
-- **Development Assistance**: AI tools were used to assist with code documentation, debugging, and optimization during development

-All AI-generated content is reviewed and can be edited by administrators before use in actual interviews.

-## ⚖️ Responsible AI & Accessibility Considerations

-### Speech-to-Text in Hiring Interviews - Key Considerations:

-#### Bias and Fairness
-- Speech recognition accuracy varies across accents, dialects, and speech patterns
-- Non-native speakers may experience lower recognition accuracy
-- Regional vocabulary and pronunciation differences can affect transcription quality
-- System should be regularly tested across diverse speaker demographics

-#### Accessibility Requirements
-- Provide alternative input methods (text typing) for all speech interfaces
-- Support for candidates with speech disabilities or impairments
-- Clear visual feedback during speech recognition process
-- Adequate time allowances for responses without penalties

-#### Privacy and Consent
-- Explicit consent required before recording voice data
-- Clear data retention and deletion policies
-- Transparency about how voice data is processed and stored
-- Option to opt-out of voice recording without disadvantage

-#### Technical Reliability
-- Fallback mechanisms for technical failures
-- Internet connectivity requirements clearly communicated
-- Testing environment provided before actual interview
-- Support for multiple attempts if recognition fails

-#### Legal Compliance
-- Adherence to disability discrimination laws (ADA, etc.)
-- Compliance with data protection regulations (GDPR, CCPA)
-- Equal opportunity employment requirements
-- Documentation of reasonable accommodations provided

-#### Quality Assurance
-- Human review of transcriptions for critical decisions
-- Regular auditing of system performance across demographics
-- Continuous monitoring for bias in outcomes
-- Feedback mechanism for candidates to report issues

-#### Transparency and Communication
-- Clear explanation of how speech recognition affects evaluation
-- Information about technology limitations upfront
-- Guidelines on optimal recording conditions
-- Support channels for technical assistance

 ## 📄 License

 This project is a COMP2140 course assignment project.